-After the 2021 Idaho ROO was determined, the company used a methodology consistent with that approved by the Commission in the 2008 GRC and the same method filed by Idaho Power in the 2011 GRC to complete the 2021 CCOS.
+After the 2021 Idaho ROO was determined, the company used a methodology consistent with that approved by the Commission in the 2008 GRC and the same method filed by Idaho Power in the 2011 GRC45 to complete the 2021 CCOS.
 Some modifications were necessary to incorporate new Schedules 6 and 8, and to develop an allocation methodology for Idaho Power generation resources added since the 2011 GRC.
-Appendix 7.3 is a detailed overview of the company's CCOS process and describes the existing methodology and necessary adjustments in greater detail.
+Appendix 7.3 is a detailed overview of the company's CCOS process and describes the existing methodology and necessary adjustments46 in greater detail.
 Because CCOS is not under evaluation as part of this study and Idaho Power is not seeking changes to its authorized revenue requirement on a system basis, the 2021 CCOS was completed based on the overall rate of return achieved by the normalized 2021 actual results (5.40%), not at the most recent Commission-authorized overall rate of return (7.86%).
 The study presents the results to inform the Commission of the impact to CCOS under each of the proposed measurement intervals.

-&lt;sup>34 The company's most recent general rate case was Case No. IPC-E-11-08, which was settled without Commission approval of cost-of-service methodology.
-The Commission most recently approved the
+45 The company's most recent general rate case was Case No. IPC-E-11-08, which was settled without Commission approval of cost-of-service methodology.
+The Commission most recently approved the company's cost-of-service methodology in the last fully litigated general rate case, Case No. IPC-E-08-10.